Church of All Saints, Clifton: History

 In 1862, a committee was set up to provide a large church for the Clifton area of Bristol.
 It would be in the Anglo-Catholic tradition, and would be a free church with no rented pews.
 The original church was built between 1868 and 1872 by George Edmund Street.
 The chancel was consecrated on 8 June 1868.
 A narthex was added in 1909 by George Frederick Bodley, and a sacristy was added in 1928 by Frederick Charles Eden.
+The narthex houses the Chapel of Saint Richard of Chichester, built as memorial to Richard Randall, the first Vicar of All Saints, who became Dean of Chichester.

 On 2 December 1940, an incendiary bomb set fire to the building, destroying the chancel and nave of the church.
 Only the tower, narthex, and sacristy remained standing.
-W. H. Randoll Blacking was the architect chosen to reconstruct the church, but, after much delay, he died before work could begin.
+W. H. Randoll Blacking was the architect chosen to reconstruct the church and produced detailed plans.
+However, after much delay, Blacking died in 1958 before work could begin.